Background pattern

 This medication is used:

-alone in adults and adolescents 16 years of age or older with recently diagnosed epilepsy to treat a form of epilepsy.
-Epilepsy is a disease where patients have seizures (crises).
-Levetiracetam is used to treat the form of epilepsy in which the seizures initially affect only one side of the brain, but may later spread to wider areas in both sides of the brain (partial onset seizures with or without secondary generalization).
+• alone in adults and adolescents 16 years of age or older with newly diagnosed epilepsy to treat a form of epilepsy.
+Epilepsy is a disease where patients have seizures.
+Levetiracetam is used for the form of epilepsy in which seizures initially affect only one side of the brain but may later spread to larger areas on both sides of the brain (partial onset seizures with or without secondary generalization).
 Your doctor has prescribed levetiracetam to reduce the number of seizures.

-• partial onset seizures with or without generalization in adults, adolescents, children, and infants 1 month of age or older.
+• partial onset seizures with or without secondary generalization in adults, adolescents, children, and infants from 1 month of age.

-• myoclonic seizures (shock-like, short, muscle or group of muscles) in adults and adolescents 12 years of age or older with juvenile myoclonic epilepsy.
+• myoclonic seizures (short, shock-like muscle jerks) in adults and adolescents from 12 years of age with juvenile myoclonic epilepsy.

-2. What you need to know before starting to take Levetiracetam Tarbis Farma
+2. What you need to know before taking Levetiracetam Tarbis Farma

 Do not take Levetiracetam Tarbis Farma